lexnederbragt/teaching-portfolio/pub/mappe.md

 activities with the intended learning outcomes.
 Following Biggs [@biggs2012What], we start with determining:

-1)  What are the desired learning outcomes, these are the objectives
+1)  The desired learning outcomes, these are the objectives
-2)  How to measure whether desired learning has been achieved, assessment
+2)  How to measure whether desired learning has been achieved, i.e., assessment
-3)  What (teaching and learning) activities can we use that engage students in a way that leads to learning
+3)  Appropriate teaching and learning activities that engage students in a way that leads to learning

 Biggs calls this Constructive Alignment, which is an aligned system of instruction where "the objectives define what we should be teaching; how